MoeYang/go-localcache/README.md

 	// Get a key and return the value and if the key exists cache.Get(key string) (interface{}, bool)

+	// GetOrLoad get a key, while key not exists, call f() to load data, and will set the load data to cache.
+	// Load data process will called singleFlight called cache.GetOrLoad(key string, f LoadFunc) (interface{}, error)

 	// Set a key-value with default seconds to live cache.Set(key string, value interface{})